hauptem/Certificate-Report-Bundle-Tool/README.md

 ## Notes

 - This tool does not perform revocation status.
-OCSP and CRL URLs captured from the certs and presented.
+OCSP and CRL URLs are captured from the certs and simply presented.
 - Signed manifests must be in sha256sum, sha384sum, or sha512sum format.
 Signature files are recognized by the extensions `.sha256`, `.sha384`, `.sha512`, `.p7s`, `.p7m`, and `.sig`
-- Folder drag-and-drop is not supported for pages opened from disk.
-Select all the files directly and drop them into the tool.
+- Folder drag-and-drop is *not* supported for pages opened from disk.
+Select all the files directly and simply drop them into the tool.

 ## Documentation

-A user guide is embedded in the tool, opened from the User Guide button.
+A user guide is embedded and can be opened from the 'User Guide' button.
 [USERGUIDE](USERGUIDE.md) contains the same material.

 ## License